Buckinghamshire and Milton Keynes Natural Environment Partnership

 DEFRA encourages everyone to support pollinators and this week of positive publicity is an opportunity to raise awareness of pollinator needs and encourage everyone to take action to support pollinators by following the Bees’ Needs advice which includes an animation highlighting the importance of pollinators, case studies and the actions that everyone can take to support pollinators.

-Please take a look at the website Bees Needs website and look at the national strategy for more information.
+Please take a look at the GOV.uk advice and look at the national strategy for more information.